Chattanooga’s Food Scene

 0

 Chattanooga's Food SceneWhen my husband and I were dating, he made sure to tell me about all of the good places to eat in Chattanooga.
 I think he was a little nervous because he really wanted me to like the city and I was coming from a place where the food scene was top rated and had been the #1 food city in America in 2012.
-I have been pleasantly surprised by Chattanooga and the growing food scene over the past six years.
+I have been pleasantly surprised by Chattanooga and the growing food scene over the past nine years.
 Our opportunities for dates have needed to be flexible because of the kids, so we don’t always get a night out, but instead a morning or evening tea outing.

 Our list of favorites is ever-expanding, but here are a few that we’ve come to enjoy: